rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/nocode-speech.md

 ## Prerequisites

 * Hardware:
-  * Devkit with Ear SOM connected.
+  * Devkit with an Ear SOM connected.
   * Speaker connected to the Ear SOM (not included in the package).
 * Configuration steps:
   * [OOBE (out of box experience)](../getting_started/oobe.md) setup completed.